oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows-jenkins.md

 Jenkins integraton with the toolkit is provided to jump start your journey with CI/CD for IaC in OCI.
 A beginner level of understanding of Jenkins is required.

 ## **Pre-reqs for Jenkins Configuration**
-* The configurations are done when you execute createTenancyConfig.py.
+* The configurations are done when you execute createTenancyConfig.py in [Connect container to OCI Tenancy](/cd3_automation_toolkit/documentation/user_guide/Connect_container_to_OCI_Tenancy.md).
 Please validate them:
   - jenkins.properties file is created under _/cd3user/tenancies/jenkins\_home_  as per input parameters in tenancyConfig.properties<br>
   - An Object Storage bucket is created in OCI in the specified compartment to manage tfstate remotely. <br>
   - Customer Secret Key is configured for the user for S3 credentials of the bucket. <br>